eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 }
 ```

-Or try the functional way (#2) by concatenate `and_then` and `or_else`.
-Read it like a story in a book: "Loan memory and then if it succeeds, fill it with some data or else if it fails, handle the error"
+Or try the functional way (#2) by concatenating `and_then` and `or_else`.
+Read it like a story in a book: "Loan memory
+and then if it succeeds, fill it with some data or else if it fails, handle the error"
 ```cpp
 untypedPublisher.loan(sizeof(Position))
     .and_then([&](auto& sample)